skiadas/AppliedStatsCourse/notes/visualizing_distributions.md

     Outliers
       ~ Any values that seem to deviate from the overall pattern are called outliers.
 Some times these are simply values that are too far from the rest.
 But some times they can be outliers for other reasons.

+    Look for reasons
+      ~ Whenever you consider a feature, always look for an explanation for it.
+Is there good reason why the distribution is skewed right?
+What are those outliers, do they make sense?